-· Gastrointestinal endoscopes can also be used together with endotherapy devices to treat early-stage cancers, as well as various treatments such as removal of polyps and accidental foreign objects. • In the field of urology, we are deploying devices that can be used in clinics to treat benign prostatic hyperplasia (BPH), which is expected to increase with the aging of the population, without the need for excisional surgery.
-It is a minimally invasive treatment that ensures no permanent foreign object remains

-• Unlike conventional open surgery, endoscopic surgery (laparoscopic surgery) does not require large abdominal incisions therefore patients are expected to feel less post-operative pain, spend shorter days Overview
+- · Gastrointestinal endoscopes can also be used together with endotherapy devices to treat early-stage cancers, as well as various treatments such as removal of polyps and accidental foreign objects. - In the field of urology, we are deploying devices that can be used in clinics to treat benign prostatic hyperplasia (BPH), which is expected to increase with the aging of the population, without the need for excisional surgery.
+It is a minimally invasive treatment that ensures no permanent foreign object remains in the patient's body. - Unlike conventional open surgery, endoscopic surgery (laparoscopic surgery) does not require large abdominal incisions therefore patients are expected to feel less post-operative pain, spend shorter days in hospital and return to normal life more quickly.